nishadkindre/python-projects/README.md

 # python-projects
-better than the simple ones
+Better than the simple ones